podlove/podlove-web-player/podlove-web-player/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 HTML5 based audio/video player, focused on podcasts and similar media blogs.
-It supports chapters, deeplinks, captions and even more features.
+It supports chapters, deeplinks, captions and even more.

 == Description ==

-<strong>Please note: As of version 1.1, the usage of [audio] and [video] is deprecated.
-Please use [podloveaudio] or [podlovevideo] instead.</strong>
+**Please note: As of version 1.1, the usage of [audio] and [video] is deprecated.
+Please use [podloveaudio] or [podlovevideo] instead.**

 Use a simple shortcode in your posts and pages, and the Podlove Web Player will appear, playing any media file you want to assign.
 It tries to use native HTML5 browser playback, but will smoothly fall back to Flash if necessary.